Master of Planning

 Provide three referees, with names and contact information: both phone and email, in your online application.

-Let us know what motivates you through stories, experiences and examples of places and spaces that have challenged and inspired you.
+C) Statement of Interest (Two page maximum): Let us know what motivates you through stories, experiences and examples of places and spaces that have challenged and inspired you.
 Include responses to these questions:

 - Why is design important to society?